tayapro/twizy/README.md

 Upon reaching this error page, all records associated with this account will be deleted, except for the login, if it was already present.

-- If the login is not defined or its length is 0, the user will be redirected to the Login screeb to enter the login credentials.
+- If the login is not defined or its length is 0, the user will be redirected to the Login screen to enter the login credentials.
 - If a valid login is present, the user will be redirected to the Home screen.

 Additionally, the user always has the option to exit the tWIZY application, by clicking `q`.